 Airflow will be minimal during the initial cold storage stage but will pick up during proofing.
 The operator sets a timer to tell the unit when proofing should start.
 The product will be oven-ready based on the operator setting.
-Retarders can also be used to thaw frozen dough.
+Retarders can also be used to thaw dough that is frozen.

 Oven Proofer Combo

 Proofing happens at a lower temperature (~120ºF) while baking will be a lot higher (350ºF - 450ºF).
-Baking temperatures are determined by two main events that happen during the baking process, the expansion of gas cells and the coagulation of gluten and gelatinization of starch.
+Baking temperatures are determined by two main events that happen during the baking process, the expansion of gas cells, and the coagulation of gluten and gelatinization of starch.
 The temperature will depend upon the ingredients used and the ‘richness’ of the dough.
-Lean dough bakes at higher temperatures.
+The leaner dough bakes at higher temperatures.

 Retarder Proofer Oven Combo

 The ultimate all-in-one.
-The temperatures range will be something close to 50-600ºF.
+The temperature range will be something close to 50-600ºF.

-Food holding may exist in other forms including chip warmers, draw warmers and merchandising cabinets.
-Serving wells can have warming cabinets tucked underneith them.
+Food holding may exist in other forms including chip warmers, draw warmers, and merchandising cabinets.
+Serving wells can have warming cabinets tucked underneath them.
 Meal delivery or room service carts may contain or actually be a mobile warming cabinet.